akamai/AkamaiOPEN-edgegrid-java/README.md

 ## Modules

-This project contains a core implementation module and three bindings to specific HTTP client libraries.
+This project contains a core implementation module and five bindings to specific HTTP client libraries.

 * [edgegrid-signer-core](edgegrid-signer-core) is the core signing implementation and base classes used by the individual library implementations.
-* [edgegrid-signer-apache-http-client](edgegrid-signer-apache-http-client) is a binding for [Apache HTTP Client][2]
+* [edgegrid-signer-apache-http-client](edgegrid-signer-apache-http-client) is a binding for [Apache HTTP Client][2].
-* [edgegrid-signer-google-http-client](edgegrid-signer-google-http-client) is a binding for [Google HTTP Client Library for Java][3]
+* [edgegrid-signer-google-http-client](edgegrid-signer-google-http-client) is a binding for [Google HTTP Client Library for Java][3].
 * [edgegrid-signer-rest-assured](edgegrid-signer-rest-assured) is a binding for [REST-assured][4].
+* [edgegrid-signer-async-http-client](edgegrid-signer-async-http-client) is a binding for [Async HTTP Client][13].
+* [edgegrid-signer-gatling](edgegrid-signer-gatling) is a binding for [Gatling][14].

 ## Changes

+3.0:
+- Adding binding for Async HTTP Client.
+- Adding binding for Gatling.

 2.1:
 - Adding binding for Apache HTTP Client.